SaadAhmad123/arvo-xstate/src/ArvoMachine/README.md

 });
 ```

-### Best Practices:
+As a best practice, always prefer `emit` when possible for better type safety and validation.
+Use `enqueueArvoEvent` sparingly and only when dealing with truly dynamic or external events.
+When using `enqueueArvoEvent`, consider adding runtime checks to ensure the emitted events still meet your system's requirements.

-1. Always prefer 'emit' when possible, as it provides better type safety and validation.
+## Conclusion

-2. Use 'enqueueArvoEvent' sparingly and only when dealing with truly dynamic or external events.
+The Arvo Machine, composed of `setupArvoMachine`, `createMachine`, and the `ArvoMachine` class, forms the backbone of creating state machines in the Arvo event-driven architecture.
+By understanding these components and how to properly emit events, you can build robust, type-safe, and Arvo-compatible state machines for your event-driven systems.

-3. When using 'enqueueArvoEvent', consider adding runtime checks to ensure the emitted events still meet your system's requirements.
+Remember, the Arvo Machine is designed to work hand-in-hand with the Arvo Orchestrator.
+The Orchestrator consumes Arvo Machines and executes them as part of larger, event-driven workflows.
+By adhering to the principles and best practices outlined in this guide, you can ensure your state machines integrate seamlessly into the Arvo ecosystem.

-4. Document any use of 'enqueueArvoEvent' clearly, explaining why the more flexible approach was necessary in that specific case.
+## Additional Information

-By understanding and correctly using both 'emit' and 'enqueueArvoEvent', you can build robust and flexible event-driven systems while maintaining as much type safety and contract adherence as possible.
+A more detailed information is provided [here](https://github.com/SaadAhmad123/arvo-xstate/blob/main/src/ArvoMachine/ExecutionDiagrams.md) on machine input validation which is used by the orchestrator to perform gatekeeping actions.